 The work features a new invention permitting actual quantum bits to be transmitted between individual quantum computing modules in order to obtain a fully modular large-scale machine capable of reaching nearly arbitrary large computational processing powers.

 Previously, scientists had proposed using fibre optic connections to connect individual computer modules.
-The introduces connections created by electric fields that allow charged atoms (ions) to be transported from one module to another.
+The new invention introduces connections created by electric fields that allow charged atoms (ions) to be transported from one module to another.
 This new approach allows 100,000 times faster connection speeds between individual quantum computing modules compared to current state-of-the-art fibre link technology.

 The new blueprint is the work of an international team of scientists from the University of Sussex (UK), Google (USA), Aarhus University (Denmark), RIKEN (Japan) and Siegen University (Germany).